dskemp/courtdata/content/cases/ot2019/18-1584/index.md

 - "Paul D. Clement"
 - "Michael K. Kellogg"
 roles:
-- "Assistant to the Solicitor General, Department of Justice, on behalf of the Petitioners in 18-1584"
+- "Assistant to the Solicitor General, on behalf of the Petitioners in 18-1584"
 - "on behalf of the Petitioner in 18-1587"
 - "on behalf of the Respondents"
 tags: